azavea/geowave-geomesa-comparative-analysis/docs/report.md

 > A feature comparison and a set of performance tests with analysis are presented.
 > We have concluded that despite a large set of overlapping features, most specifically around indexing
 > and querying spatial and spatiotemporal data in Accumulo, the projects differ from each other in a variety of ways.
-> Through analyzing performance test data, we make three conclusions about the performance characteristics
+> Through analyzing performance test data, we make four conclusions about the performance characteristics
 > of the current versions of the systems (GeoMesa 1.2.6 and GeoWave 0.9.3) for the use case of indexing spatial and spatiotemporal data in Accumulo:
 > 1. GeoMesa performed better against queries with large result counts while GeoWave performed better
 > on smaller result sets; 2.
 GeoWave performed better against queries with larger temporal bounds, while
 > GeoMesa performed better when the temporal bounds were smaller (around a couple of weeks or less);
+> 3. GeoMesa performed better in the non-point dataset use case, and
-> and 3.
-GeoWave outperformed GeoMesa in multitenancy use cases, where there are 16 to 32 queries being
+> 4. GeoWave outperformed GeoMesa in multitenancy use cases, where there are 16 to 32 queries being
 > executed against the system in parallel.
 We also find the two systems perform reasonably well
 > in all cases, and that neither system was dominant in performance characteristics.
 We provide recommendations
 > for way the two projects can collaborate moving forward in light of this analysis.